Jane Stirling: Life

+Chopin

 The pianist Lindsay Sloper claimed to have been the one to introduce her to Frédéric Chopin, perhaps in 1842 or 1843.
 She became his pupil immediately.
 Chopin does not mention her until 1844.
 That she was a talented pianist was evident from Chopin's remark to her, "One day you’ll play very, very well."
 Towards the end of his life he even entrusted one of his own pupils, Vera Rubio, to her tutoring.
 In 1844 he dedicated his two Nocturnes, Op.
 55 to her.
 She also expressed a desire to learn the cello, and so Chopin referred her to his collaborator, Auguste Franchomme.

 Jane Stirling worked with Chopin in assembling seven bound volumes of the French editions of most of his works, and in compiling a thematic index.
 These volumes were later used by the French musicologist and Chopin biographer Édouard Ganche to establish the Oxford original edition of Chopin.
 However, whether Chopin intended this collection to serve as a basis for a revised collected edition of his music is an open question.
 She also became his secretary, agent and business manager.
 She arranged his concert at the Salle Pleyel on 16 February 1848, and also attended to the heating, the ventilation, and the flowers.
 The concluding item of the concert was the Barcarolle in F-sharp major, but Chopin was too exhausted to complete the final section.
 After managing to walk unaided to his dressing room, he collapsed in Jane Stirling's arms.
 This was to prove his final Paris concert.
 There had been plans for another concert there in March, but on 23 February a revolution broke out, many people fled the city, and Chopin was suddenly deprived of his livelihood.

 She studied the piano further under Thomas Tellefsen, himself a Chopin pupil.

 Jane and her sister suggested that Chopin perform a series of concerts in England.
 He was ill and did not want to travel, but as he was in need of the money that such a tour would provide for him, he agreed.
 They left for London on 20 April 1848.
 Through Jane Stirling he was introduced to the crème of British society.
 He played at a private function on 15 May which Queen Victoria and Prince Albert attended (but he was never invited to play for them at Buckingham Palace, as is sometimes claimed).